Linear algebra libraries

 The Modifed Euler method¶

-- The Modified Euler method is more computationally expensive than the Euler method, but it is also more accurate.
+The Modified Euler method is a specific second-order Runge-Kutta method.
+It is more computationally expensive than the Euler method, but it is also more accurate.

 class ModifiedEuler(BaseFixedStepIntegrator):